TiCaLiBrO/Trillidium/README.md

 Using the array type, Trillia will attempt to create an array, and if the elements do not conform to the rules of arrays, an error will occur.
 Using the list type always creates a linked list.
 The thread type is a special type of vector.
 More about it later in the Threads section.

+Declaration is done using the [] symbols my_list = [1, 2, 3]
+array3 int32 my_array = [1, 2, 3]

+In Trillia, everything is an array.
+Let's restate that.
+In Trillia, everything is an array.
+Variables aren't technically arrays under the hood, but you can treat them like iterables with only one element.
+Everything can be treated like an array.
+You can also turn variables into true arrays very easily by using array methods on them x = 12
+(x)append(4)
+# now x = [12, 4]

 Trillia doesn't support sets, tuples, dictionaries, maps, or any other type of iterable.
 You make them yourself, and specify their rules.
 There are many built-in functions that are best used for sets, such as union() or intersection(), and guidelines on which functions to use, but no hard rules.